Videos & Info

 Baby seagulls nesting on a chimney stack in summer

-To undertake a culling operation and to ensure it is within the scope of the law, the property owner must be able to demonstrate the following:
+To undertake a culling operation for pigeons and to ensure it is within the scope of the law, the authorised person must be able to demonstrate the following:

 1) The pigeon-related problems being experienced have resulted in, or are likely to result in, a risk to public health or safety.